Vertical Complete Vaginal Septum | Overview

 If your daughter has a vertical or complete vaginal septum, she has a wall of tissue running down the length of the vaginal canal, partitioning the space into two vaginas.

-How Boston Children's Hospital approaches vertical or complete vaginal septum
+How is vertical or complete vaginal septum diagnosed?

-At Children's Center for Congenital Anomalies of the Reproductive Tract, an interdisciplinary team of pediatricians, gynecologists, urogynecologists and colorectal surgeons will work to find the best treatment for your daughter's vertical or complete vaginal septum.
+At the Boston Children's Hospital Division of Gynecology and Center for Congenital Anomalies of the Reproductive Tract, an interdisciplinary team of pediatricians, gynecologists, urogynecologists, and colorectal surgeons will work to find the best treatment for your daughter's vertical or complete vaginal septum.